Forex trading with micro accounts

 With smaller micro accounts the leverage offered by brokers is often larger, however this can be a double edged sword amplifying both profits or losses.

-With minimum trade sizes starting at 0.01 lots, micro accounts are the popular choice for traders with lower deposits as it allows them to make more trades while they are still refining their trading strategy.
+Micro account have minimum trade sizes starting at 0.01 lots.
+This is what makes micro accounts a popular choice for traders with lower deposits as it allows them to make more trades while they are still refining their trading strategy.
 1 micro lot is equal to 10 cents per pip vs a 10$ per pip with a standard account.

 We have compiled a top five list of top regulated brokers that offer accounts to make micro traders (1,000 lot contract size).